havedill/Zabbix_PowerAutomate/README.md

 # Known Issues:

-Currently Desktop/Mobile notifications show up as "Workflows sent a card"
+Currently Desktop/Mobile notifications show up as "Workflows sent a card".
+Similar to this issue https://github.com/OfficeDev/teams-toolkit/issues/6752, stupid power automate may not support setting this field...

 I have not found a solution yet, please let me know